6 November 2013

 - The emergence of integrated policy approaches that link energy efficiency measures with the implementation of renewable energy technologies.

 The IEA’s Medium-Term Renewable Energy Market Report 2013 assesses market trends for the renewable electricity, biofuels for transport and renewable heat sectors, identifying drivers and challenges to deployment, and making projections through 2018.
 The analysis features in-depth renewable electricity market analysis and forecasts for a slate of countries in the OECD and non-OECD.
-The report also presents an outlook for renewable electricity technologies, global biofuels supply, final energy use of renewables for heat and prospects for renewable investment. (presentation (PDF) and webinar transcript, (PDF)
+The report also presents an outlook for renewable electricity technologies, global biofuels supply, final energy use of renewables for heat and prospects for renewable investment. (presentation) and webinar transcript)